APIs-guru/openapi-directory/README.md

 All specs are automatically updated from their original source.
 You can see it under `x-origin` property inside [each](https://github.com/APIs-guru/api-models/search?utf8=%E2%9C%93&q=x-origin+filename%3Aswagger.yaml) of `swagger.yaml` files.
 I run update script every day and manually check diffs before commit.
-If you see some API is not updated for more that 48 hours please open [an issue](https://github.com/APIs-guru/api-models/issues/new).
+If you see some API is not updated for more than one week please open [an issue](https://github.com/APIs-guru/api-models/issues/new).

 Existing integrations
 --------------------------